JamesAtIntegratnIO/nginx-config-tester/README.md

-# NGINX Configuration Testing suite
+# NGINX Configuration Testing Suite
 This is a quick setup designed to test changes to nginx locally before making those changes elsewhere.

 ## Features